mraji/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 - Make sure working directory is set to repository folder
 - run run_analysis.R script

-In the repository root directory you find the file 'tidy_data.txt'
+A file 'tidy_data.txt' will be generated